- Working Paper Series: May 2, 2022

 La politique d’asile dans l’Union européenne face à l’article 3 de la Convention Européenne des Droits de l’Homme et le principe de non-refoulement: Évolutions, doutes et certitudes – Anaël Aram Tchoulfian, University of Montreal

 We also congratulate the shortlisted candidates Tanya Aberman (York University) and Jeewon Min (University of British Columbia).
-We thank everyone who submitted to this contest.

 Runners up (in no particular order):